sonnym/sonnym.github.io-src/_posts/2018-01-03-privacy-and-exposure-gatekeeprs-and-privileged-consumers.markdown

 within the class using the refinement!
 As a consequence of this final result, I cannot recommend using refinements for modifying method visibility when there is any intention to use dynamic dispatch or rely upon reflection.
-Having encountered this first hand, it is worth mentioning that this is, at least indirectly, mentioned in the
+Having encountered this first hand, it is worth pointing out that this is, at least indirectly, mentioned in the
 {% fancylink %}
   https://ruby-doc.org/core-2.5.0/doc/syntax/refinements_rdoc.html#label-Indirect+Method+Calls